Rewzilla/c-debugging-tips/howto/valgrind.md

 This looks complicated, but let's break it down and see that it's really quite simple.
 First, in the summary at the end notice that there were actually _two_ errors detected at run time (`ERROR SUMMARY: 2 errors from 2 contexts ...`).
 We will need to understand and address both.

-Starting from the top, the first relevent block of information is:
+Starting from the top, the first relevant block of information is:

 ```
 ==42905== Invalid write of size 4